The code and content in this article was updated to Vue 3.0 on January 2021 ✨.

 We can’t use custom events the way we have above because those events are emitted within the interface of a particular component, and as a result the custom event listener needs to be declared on where the component is being rendered.
 In two isolated components, one component isn’t being rendered within the other.

 There are roughly 3 main ways we can begin to manage information between sibling components and as a result start to handle application wide state management:

 - Use the flux-like library Vuex

-An EventBus is a Vue instance that is used to enable isolated components to subscribe and publish custom events between one another.
+An EventBus is an instance that is used to enable isolated components to subscribe and publish custom events between one another.